guangzhixie/driver/README.md

 # Driver Service

-This project is a simple application for drivers to update their locations, and for users to find drivers nearby.
+This project is a simple ride hailing Java backend application for drivers to update their locations, and for passengers to find drivers nearby.

 ## Overview of Tech Stack